 Waterborne Disease Prevention Branch

-The lead coordination and response unit for domestic and global water, sanitation, and hygiene (WASH)-related disease in CDC's National Center for Emerging and Zoonotic Infectious Diseases.
+The lead coordination and response unit for domestic and global water, sanitation, and hygiene (WASH)-related disease, including 11 pathogens, in CDC's National Center for Emerging and Zoonotic Infectious Diseases.

 With its many uses for drinking, recreation, sanitation, hygiene, and industry, water is our most precious global resource.
 Access to clean and safe water, adequate sanitation, and improved hygiene are critical to sustaining human health and life.
 Although water is essential for life, it also causes injuries and can spread illness when it is contaminated by disease-causing organisms.
 CDC's Waterborne Disease Prevention Branch (WDPB) was created in 2010 to be the lead coordination and response unit in the Center for preventing domestic and global water, sanitation, and hygiene (WASH)-related disease.